 Both aspects are at work.
 As already pointed out, the colonial press gave him bad reviews all the time.
 Subsequent critics were not kind either.
-This gone on to suggest how deeply ideological and long drawn out the colonial project was.
+This goes on to suggest how deeply ideological and long drawn out the colonial project was.

 How was Lang a rebel in his times?
 Do you feel your own journey has been a rebellion against pedagogical practices of the current times?
 After all, can a book based on this much research start with a limerick and end with a tongue-in-cheek rhyme?

 Two leitmotifs would suffice to settle the matter about being a rebel.
 It is said, in Lang’s multiple novels, about the white British protagonists – “India he loved, England he despised.”
 The second motif is strong women characters, some of them very deliberately parodying Victorian women and Victorian novels.

 If my writing is considered rebellious to the current conventions, I would take it as a compliment, and not a back handed one.
 I wish I wrote the entire book in verse.
 I hope to pull off that trick successfully someday.